leutrimhajdini/Data_Security_4/README.md

 ## Confidential

-#### This project is developed from the authors below with full rights, u can take it use it but at least leave credit for us!
+#### This project is developed from the authors below with full rights, u can take it, use it, but at least leave credit for us!

 ## Authors